-The data from Figure 3a demonstrates the equivalence between the MAX® 5000XL and the muffle furnace method (USP 281).
-For all vitamin/supplements analyzed, each data set is ± the standard deviation of the corresponding muffle furnace.
+The data in Figure 3a demonstrates the equivalence between the MAX® 5000XL and the muffle furnace method (USP 281).
+For all vitamins and supplements analyzed, each data set is ± the standard deviation of the corresponding muffle furnace.
 See figure 3b for test times.

 Analytical Temperature Scans

 Along with moisture and ROI analysis, the MAX® 5000XL allows the operator to control the temperature rate with a resolution of 1°C/min.
 These temperature scans may take longer than the typical ROI tests but allow for separate volatiles to evolve from the sample at different temperatures.
 This form of analysis is considered a thermo-gravimetric analysis.
 When all four samples were scanned separately with a rate of 5°C/min from 50°C to 600°C, the resulting graphs were produced (Figures 4a & 4b).

 Figure 4a demonstrates that the % ROI scan for all four vitamins and supplements has different thermal profiles.
 It is important to note that with the exception of the red yeast capsule, most of what is being incinerated is not the actual API listed (since it is in such low concentrations) but rather a mix of different excipients.
 Excipients are provided for each vitamin and supplement in Figure 5.
 Knowing the thermal profile of each product may be useful in validating the correct proportions of each of these excipients.

 Figure 4b presents the rate profile during this temperature scan.
 It becomes evident that each peak may correspond to a certain chemical species reacting to a specific temperature.
 Some peaks are even shared among different vitamins, which is not surprising since these vitamins/supplements were created by the same company using some of the same excipients (Figure 5).